 NYSOFA implemented the requirement for all Title III-D programs and activities to meet the highest tier definition of evidence-based effective April 1, 2015 to coincide with the start of the 2015-2016 Annual Implementation Plan (AIP) and with the State's submission of its 2015-2019 Four Year State Plan to ACL/AoA.
 Thus, since April 1, 2015, all Title III-D expenditures in NYS were for programs meeting the highest-level criteria as defined in the ACL/AoA new definition of evidence-based.
-In order for NYSOFA to approve expenditures for health promotion programs under Title III-D, a program must also be considered to be an evidence-based program by any operating division of the U.S. Department of Health and Human Services (HHS).
+To approve expenditures for health promotion programs under Title III-D, a program must also be considered an evidence-based program by any operating division of the U.S. Department of Health and Human Services (HHS).
 New York was first in the nation to implement this requirement.